- What Is Canine UTI?

 A common misconception surrounding UTIs is the idea that they are the same thing as a bladder infection.
 While similar, there are some key differences between the two that are important for understanding your pet's health.

 The primary difference between the two is location.
-A bladder infection takes place in your dog's bladder, while a UTI generally refers to an infection that hasn't made its way to your pet's bladder yet.
+An infection takes place in your dog's bladder, while a UTI generally refers to an infection that hasn't made its way to your pet's bladder yet.
 So, if your dog has a bladder infection, then it could be a UTI that worked its way into their bladder; if it has a UTI, then it has an infection in its urethra that may or may not make its way into their bladder.

 The Two Types Of UTIs In Dogs

-Complicated UTIs are recurring infections that require more intensive treatment to get rid of.
+Complicated UTIs are recurrent urinary tract infections that require more intensive treatment to get rid of.
 They last longer and will require more vet intervention to help your dog recover.
 Complicated UTIs are usually an indicator of an underlying problem that needs to be treated.
 If your dog gets UTIs on a frequent basis or isn't able to get rid of a UTI within two weeks, speak with your vet about finding the source of the issue.

 An uncomplicated UTI is just the opposite.
-They are usually the first and only time that your dog has ever gotten a UTI, can be treated within 10 days, and don't pose any serious health threats to your pet.
+They are usually the first and only time that your dog has ever gotten a UTI can be treated within 10 days, and don't pose any serious health threats to your pet.
 So long as your dog doesn't have a history of UTIs, it's safe to assume that it's an uncomplicated UTI.
 Just be sure to keep an eye on them and make sure that it doesn't develop into a complicated UTI.

-Symptoms Of A UTI In Dogs
+Symptoms Of A Urinary Tract Infection In Dogs

 Like any health issue in dogs, the most obvious sign that you will notice is a change in behavior.
 Dogs, and most animals in general, are very routine and predictable.
 So long as you interact with them on a regular basis, you will likely notice something is off before you recognize any other symptoms.